Professional certification in financial services: Corporate Finance Qualification

+FP&A Professional

+The Certified Corporate FP&A Professional, or "FPAC", is a designation conferred by the Association for Financial Professionals (AFP), known for their CTP treasury qualification covered below.
+The FPAC syllabus is over two exams:

+the first 3-hour paper, covers underlying knowledge of financial planning and analysis;

+the second 4.5 hour paper, is a case-based test of applied analytics and business support.

+Certificants have three years experience and hold a relevant degree or other qualification; AFP thereafter specifies continuing education requirements.

 International Certificate in Corporate Finance

 The International Certificate in Corporate Finance (ICCF) is a professional designation for employees in corporate finance, covering financial analysis, valuation and decision making.
-The program comprises three 6-week online courses, three major cases studies, and a 2 hour final exam.
+The program comprises three 6-week online courses, three major cases studies, and a 2-hour final exam.

 The program is delivered by First Finance Institute in partnership with the following four business schools:

 HEC Paris, Columbia, Wharton and IE Business School.

 Risk management and quantitative finance

 Certificate in Quantitative Finance

 The Certificate in Quantitative Finance (CQF) is an online part-time financial engineering program;

 it was founded by Paul Wilmott in 2003, and is conferred by the CQF Institute.

-The CQF can be completed as a single six month program or split into two three-month levels.
+The CQF can be completed as a single six-month program or split into two three-month levels.

 It is designed for in-depth training for individuals in derivatives, IT, quantitative trading, insurance, model validation or risk management.

 The program's focus is on the practical implementation of techniques ("real-world quantitative finance"), it thus incorporates an element of questioning and analyzing models and methods;

 it assumes some background in mathematics and programming.